What does a Dietitian do?

 I often use this famous analogy for nutrition counseling: "Give a man to fish, and you'll feed him for a day.
 Teach a man to fish, and you'll feed him for a lifetime."
 Most of us were either not taught how to properly nourish ourselves, or were taught mixed or incorrect messages.
 I want to teach you how to nourish yourself so that your stress and health problems related to food, body, and weight can melt away.

 Do you take insurance?

-I am not an in-network healthcare provider at this time.
-Therefore, my patients are responsible for cost of service.
+Most of my patients pay out-of-pocket for nutrition counseling services and then request reimbursement of their out-of-pocket costs through their insurance company.
 If your health insurance plan covers out-of-network nutrition counseling, then you may be able to receive reimbursement from insurance.

-If you want to request/receive reimbursement from your insurance, then we will need to:
+To request/receive reimbursement from your insurance, you will need to:

 1. Verify that your insurance covers out-of-network nutrition counseling visits

 2. Submit billing statements aka superbills to your insurance provider

 See my how to guide here on how to check if out-of-network nutrition counseling is covered by your insurance under your specific health plan.